 Votem’s CastIron platform supports remote ballot marking and the electronic return of a voted ballot (internet voting).
 In early 2016, Votem acquired a mobile voting system — the software platform, related mobile apps, customers, and contracts — from Michigan-based vendor Konnech.
 This acquisition meant Votem became the online registration and ballot marking systems vendor for Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters for the State of Montana and Washington D.C., as well as voters in the 2016 primary and general elections (and 2017 special elections) in Detroit.
 In 2018, Votem acquired Everyone Counts, which was working on online voter registration, online voting, mobile blockchain voting, and ballot duplication software.
 As part of this acquisition, Votem acquired the Everyone Counts contract with the State of Alabama to provide an online voting platform for UOCAVA voters.

 The current platform, CastIron, is used by Montana UOCAVA voters and voters with disabilities to electronically receive and mark their ballots, and is used by Alabama UOCAVA voters to electronically receive, mark, and return their ballots (internet voting).
 In early 2019, Votem laid off a substantial number of employees and sold its voter registration business acquired with Everyone Counts to KNOWiNK.
-As of 2020, the company is still operational and servicing clients, and working on Proof of Vote, an end-to-end voter verifiable (E2E) online voting protocol that uses blockchain.
+As of 2020, the company was still operational and servicing clients, and working on Proof of Vote, an end-to-end voter verifiable (E2E) online voting protocol that uses blockchain.

 Voters access Votem’s CastIron platform from their computer, tablet, or smartphone.
 If using a computer, the voter accesses their ballot in a web browser and can use a screen reader, if needed.
 An eligible voter first fills out an application to request a PIN.
 After the voter receives their PIN, they return to the website and select “Sign in and Vote.”
 The voter receives instructions and selects “OK, Mark Ballot” to continue to the ballot marking screen.
 The voter next inputs their email address and PIN and selects “Submit.”
 The voter then proceeds to either mark their ballot using the ballot marking system or prints their ballot and marks it by hand.